giannismparous/missionaries-and-cannibals/README.md

 ## Execution parameters

-- N = Number of missionaries and cannibals each, meaning N cannibals & N missionaries -M = Number of people that can be on the boat at once
+- N = Number of missionaries and cannibals each, meaning N cannibals & N missionaries
+- M = Number of people that can be on the boat at once
 - K = Number of transfers the algorithm can make, if exceeded the algorithm stops

 ## Execution examples & outcomes